AxiomDays/printf/README.md

 You don’t have to handle the length modifiers

 4. Nothing in fine print is ever good news
-Use a local buffer of 1024 chars in order to call write as little as possible.
+Use a local buffer of 1024 chars in order to call write as little as possible

+5. My weakness is wearing too much leopard print Handle the following custom conversion specifier:

+S : prints the string.
+Non printable characters (0 < ASCII value < 32 or >= 127) are printed this way: \x, followed by the ASCII code value in hexadecimal (upper case - always 2 characters)